Bob Ferguson (politician): Early life and education

-Ferguson was born in Seattle in 1965.
+Ferguson was born in Seattle in 1965, the son of Murray and Betty (Hausmann) Ferguson.
 He is a fourth-generation Washingtonian, whose great-grandparents homesteaded on the Skagit River in the 19th century, near what is now Marblemount.
-He graduated from Bishop Blanchet High School in 1983 and then attended the University of Washington, where he was elected Student Body President.
+He graduated from Bishop Blanchet High School in 1983 and attended the University of Washington, where he was elected student body president.
 After college, Ferguson joined Jesuit Volunteer Corps Northwest and directed an emergency services office for a year.

 Ferguson earned a Juris Doctor from the New York University School of Law.
 During law school, he received a grant to provide legal assistance to the Yaqui tribe in Guadalupe, Arizona.
 Ferguson lived in Guadalupe for a time, assisting community members on a wide range of legal matters.

-Career
+Early career

-After graduating from law school, Ferguson began his legal career in Spokane, where he served as a law clerk for Chief Judge William Fremming Nielsen of the Federal District Court for Eastern Washington, who was appointed by George H. W. Bush.
-He then clerked for Judge Myron Bright of the 8th Circuit Court of Appeals in the Midwest, who was appointed by Lyndon Johnson.
+After graduating from law school, Ferguson began his legal career in Spokane, where he clerked for Chief Judge William Fremming Nielsen of the United States District Court for the Eastern District of Washington, who was appointed by George H. W. Bush.
+He then clerked for Judge Myron H. Bright of the United States Court of Appeals for the Eighth Circuit, who was appointed by Lyndon Johnson.

-After his clerkship, Ferguson returned to Seattle and joined Preston Gates & Ellis (now K&L Gates) as a litigator, a Washington Special Assistant Attorney General law firm, where he represented individuals, businesses, local governments, and Washington corporations.
-As an attorney, Ferguson worked with the legal team that successfully defended taxpayers from paying for cost overruns associated with Safeco Field construction.
-He was part of the legal team that successfully challenged the constitutionality of Tim Eyman's initiatives.
+After his clerkship, Ferguson returned to Seattle and joined Preston Gates & Ellis (now K&L Gates) as a litigator, representing individuals, businesses, local governments, and Washington corporations.
+Ferguson worked with the legal team that defended taxpayers from paying for cost overruns associated with Safeco Field construction.
+He was also part of the legal team that challenged the constitutionality of Tim Eyman's initiatives.

-Ferguson worked on cases involving software piracy and successfully sued companies that stole intellectual property from Washington companies.
-Ferguson also donated hundreds of hours of free legal advice to non-profit organizations.
+Ferguson worked on cases involving software piracy and sued companies that stole intellectual property from Washington companies.
+He also donated hundreds of hours of free legal advice to nonprofit organizations.
 For example, he assisted Kruckeberg Botanic Garden Foundation as legal counsel to turn a six-acre garden into a public park in Shoreline.

 After four years at Preston Gates & Ellis, Ferguson decided to run for the King County Council.

-King County Council
+King County Council (2004–2013)

 Elections

-Ferguson was first elected to the King County Council in 2003 by defeating Cynthia Sullivan, a 20-year veteran of the Council.
-Ferguson managed to outpoll Sullivan by about 500 votes.
+Ferguson was elected to the King County Council in 2003, defeating Cynthia Sullivan, a 20-year veteran of the council, by about 500 votes.
 At the time, the council was elected on a partisan basis.
 Ferguson faced no general election opponent in the heavily Democratic district.
 During his campaign to unseat Sullivan, Ferguson knocked on 22,000 doors in the district.

-As a result of the council reduction, redistricting placed Ferguson in the same district as another Democratic County Councilmember, Carolyn Edmonds of Shoreline.
-Ferguson narrowly defeated Edmonds.
-He went on to defeat Republican challenger Steven Pyeatt in the general election, winning approximately 74% of the vote.
+As a result of the council reduction, redistricting placed Ferguson in the same district as another Democratic county councilmember, Carolyn Edmonds of Shoreline.
+Ferguson narrowly defeated Edmonds and went on to defeat Republican challenger Steven Pyeatt in the general election with about 74% of the vote.